fusioncharts/jslink/README.md

 # jslink

-Automated module cocatenation with dependency management - much like the C preprocessor.
+Automated module concatenation with dependency management - much like the C preprocessor.
 This commandline tool allows developers to concatenate their JavaScript (or other) source files with `@module` and `@requires` declarations.
 This utility removes the tight coupling of project build scripts and source files - as such allowing developers and teams to have the flexibility of changing the inclusion order and dependencies of source files without having to modify a build